mbshep/CIDM6330-Assessment/README.md

   - schdarch
   - schdling - I don't think this is used at all

  6. I created models using my Domain Control diagrams.
-The final models are less complex than originally designed because I was trying to do too much (defining more of the system rather than just one or two things)
+The final models are less complex than originally designed because I was trying to do too much (defining more of the system rather than just assessments and scheduling them)
  7. Ran makemigrations `code` py manage.py makemigrations
  8. then ran migrate `code` py manage.py migrate
- 9. Start my redis listener in a separate terminal `code` ./manage.py runworker assessments-add
+ 9. Start my redis listener in a separate terminal `code` py manage.py runworker assessments-add
- 10. Now try to run tests `code` ./manage.py test schdarch.tests.TestCommands
+ 10. Now run tests `code` py manage.py test schdarch.tests.TestCommands

+The tests copied from the Barky_Refactor_4 have been modified and implemented and run successfully in this project.
+I have ensured that at least one create, read, update and delete test work for the Assessment model.
+Simmilar tests should be easily implemented with these tests as guides.

+Ideally the Channels implementations would be used to send notifications or emails to interested parties anytime an assessment is updated.